syncfusion-content/maui-docs/MAUI/Cards/Customization.md

 ### Indicator customization

-Indicators are used to indicate the state or level of something.
+Indicators are used to signify or communicate the state or level of something.

 {% tabs %}